rafael-santiago/zacarias/doc/BUILD.md

 you@AdvendureGalley:~/zacarias/src# hefesto --disable-static
 ```

-Independently of using static or shared linking on ``zc``.
-The whole build task will build the device driver,
+Independently of using static or shared linking on ``zc``, the whole build task will build the device driver,
 the user-mode tool, run some testing and after a successful build you should run ``hefesto --install``.
 Once installed you will be able to start using ``Zacarias`` as your password manager.
 If you are new here it
 is time to start reading the [user's manual](https://github.com/rafael-santiago/zacarias/blob/main/doc/MANUAL.md).